- December 29, 2019

 - A Story told with clarity.
 It needs to be convincing, compelling and credible

-In addition it is at the intersection of the circles that a simple check reinforces the overiding strength of Story, Team and Supporters.
+In addition, it is at the intersection of the circles that a simple check reinforces the overriding strength of Story, Team and Supporters.

 - Capability.
 The team must be capable of implementing the story they are selling.

 - Credibility.
 The supporters need to see the team as credible and worthy of their trust.